sb926/Badlands-doc/README.md

 ## Read the doc!

-Installation of the code requires several dependencies and it is more than encouraged to go through the manual at first.
+Installation of the code requires several dependencies and it is more than encouraged to go through the <a href='https://github.com/badlands-model/Badlands-doc/blob/master/manual.pdf'>manual<a/> at first.